- Ph.D., University of California, Santa Barbara

 - IDS 101 College Colloquium: Blues Music and Culture of the Mississippi Delta

 In Prof. Karen Holman's research group, students investigate fundamental chemical reactions of ruthenium anti-cancer drugs and carry out biochemical studies related to the mechanisms of action of this class of metal-based chemotherapeutics.
-To this end, her group provides details of early reactions of the drugs prior to being administered to the patient as well as reactions that may be taking place within the body.
+For a brief overview of her research topic, watch the TED Talk she gave at TEDxSalem in 2017!

-Of immense interest are the interactions of ruthenium-based drugs with biomolecules (in collaboration with Prof. Sarah Kirk), especially studies that pertain to RNA.
-Students working with Profs.
-Holman and Kirk have presented their work at regional, national, and international conferences over the years.
+Students use spectroscopic methods to determine the early reactions that these drugs undergo as soon as they are dissolved in water, as well as chemical reactions relevant to the hours that follow drug administration to the patients.
+Prof. Holman has a long-standing collaboration with Prof. Sarah Kirk, where students study interactions of ruthenium-based drugs with RNA.
 Ruthenium-RNA interactions have also been studied in collaboration with Dr. Victoria DeRose at the University of Oregon.
 In 2011, Dr. Holman, Dr. DeRose and their students published the first study that established binding of a Ru-based drug to RNA in cells.
-Karen Holman has also collaborated with Dr. Robert Szilagyi (Montana State University) whose group has provided comparative Density Functional Theory (DFT) calculations to support experimental results.
+Karen Holman and her students have also collaborated with Prof. Chuck Williamson in the department and Dr. Robert Szilagyi at Montana State University.

-Students in the Holman research group have also employed X-ray absorption spectroscopy (XAS) in past years.
-This work was carried out at the Stanford Synchrotron Radiation Lightsource (SSRL) at the SLAC National Accelerator Center (beamlines 6-2, 4-3, 10-1 and 7-3) and at the Advanced Light Source (ALS) at Lawrence Berkeley National Laboratory (beamline 9.3.1).
+In addition to using in-house spectroscopic techniques (NMR, UV-Vis, FTIR, and Raman), students in the Holman research group have employed X-ray absorption spectroscopy in past years.
+That work was carried out at the Stanford Synchrotron Radiation Lightsource at the SLAC National Accelerator Center (beamlines 6-2, 4-3, 10-1 and 7-3) and at the Advanced Light Source (ALS) at Lawrence Berkeley National Laboratory (beamline 9.3.1).
 Dr. Holman served a three-year elected term on the Executive Committee of the SSRL Users’ Organization (2006-09).

 - T. P. Silverstein, K. L. McFarlane Holman, J. C. Williamson.
 “Undergraduate Research and the Chemistry Major Capstone Experience at Willamette University”, CUR Quarterly, (Summer 2014).